-Occasionally, for an amendment proposed in a regular session of the legislature the uniform election date in November of the even-numbered year following the regular session is used.
-A disadvantage in using that date is that it will result in a delay in submitting the amendment to the voters.
+Occasionally, for a constitutional amendment proposed in a regular session of the legislature, the uniform election date in November of the even-numbered year following the regular session is used.
+A disadvantage in using that date is that it will delay submission of the amendment to the voters.
 An advantage is that the date will preclude a special election by causing the amendment to be submitted on the date of the regular statewide general election.